Omsongire23/Omsongire23/README.md

 ## Hi there 👋 I'm Om Songire

-I'm a Computer Engineering student with a passion for Data Science, AI/ML, and Cloud technologies.
+I'm a Computer Engineering student with a passion for Data Science and AI/ML.
 I enjoy solving real-world problems and contributing to open-source initiatives.

 🔧 I'm currently working on enhancing my skills in Data Science and AI/ML, focusing on real-world applications.
 🌱 I'm learning and exploring AI/ML, Django, and Flask, along with improving my web development skills.